 This playground is tucked around behind Broxton Park School.
 The playground has a huge web climber, saucer swings, a hexagon climber and as well as a large climber with a triple slide.

 Looking for even more great playgrounds?
-Check out last year’s list of awesome Edmonton playgrounds
+Check out our list of awesome Edmonton playgrounds South of the river.

 Hotel and Accommodations